MLS Program Details

 The part-time MLS program accommodates working professionals who cannot complete their degree requirements in one academic year.
 Part-time MLS students must complete their degree requirements within four years of enrolling in the program.

-For the remaining 16 units, students may choose from a wide range of electives, including related courses offered by other schools or departments at the University of Arizona.
+For the remaining 15 units, you may choose from a wide range of electives, including related courses offered by other schools or departments at the University of Arizona.